MotionGPT3: Human Motion as a Second Modality: Method

 \subsection{Bimodal Motion-Language Framework}

-To accommodate the distinct characteristics of language and motion modalities while enabling efficient cross-modal interaction, we extend a decoder-only transformer backbone \cite{radford2019gpt2} with a parallel motion-specific processing branch.
-While structurally identical to the original language model, this motion branch is initialized from scratch and trained independently to better capture the unique inductive biases inherent to motion data.
-Unlike prior approaches \cite{jiang2023motiongpt} that merge all modalities into a single stream, our bimodal motion-language architecture preserves modality-specific pathways: a text branch $\mathcal{T}$ and a motion branch $\mathcal{M}$.
-Cross-modal interactions are enabled selectively via shared attention layers, while feedforward and normalization layers remain separate.
-This modular design maintains the original language modeling capability, while allowing the motion branch to benefit from the well-pretrained text representations through guided learning.
+To accommodate the distinct characteristics of language and motion while enabling efficient cross-modal interaction, we augment a decoder-only transformer backbone~\citet{radford2019gpt2} with a \emph{parallel} motion branch.
+Unlike single-stream designs that merge all modalities into one pathway ~\cite{jiang2023motiongpt,wu2025mgmotionllm}, our architecture preserves modality-specific routes: a text branch $\mathcal{T}$ and a motion branch $\mathcal{M}$.
+Each branch maintains its own embeddings, feed-forward blocks, and normalization, and information exchange occurs only in shared self-attention layers~\citep{alayrac2022flamingo,shi2025lmfusionadaptingpretrainedlanguage}.
+The motion branch is initialized from scratch and trained primarily under its own objective, thereby capturing motion-specific inductive biases and reducing cross-modal interference during multimodal training~\citep{yu2020gradient,zhou2023intra}.

-\textbf{Hybrid Sequence Route.} As illustrated in \cref{fig:pipe}, given an input sequence $S=s^{1:k}$ that may contain both language and motion elements, we first embed each element into either a text embeddings $\tau_i$ or a motion latent $z_i$, preserving their original sequence order.
-A routing indicator $\vartheta_i$ is associated with each token to specify its modality: tokens with $\vartheta_i = 0$ are then processed by the text branch $\mathcal{T}$, while those with $\vartheta_i = 1$ are then routed to the motion branch $\mathcal{M}$.
-This routing strategy enables flexible multimodal modeling without collapsing the modalities into a single embedding space.
-Instead, interaction occurs through attention layers, where separately processed hidden states are re-aligned and fused according to their original ordering.
+\textbf{Hybrid Sequence Route } As illustrated in \cref{fig:pipe}, given an input sequence $S=s^{1:k}$, each element is embedded either as a text embedding $\tau_i$ or as a motion latent $z_i$, with a routing indicator $\vartheta_i \in \{0,1\}$ dispatches them to $\mathcal{T}$ or $\mathcal{M}$.
+The branches compute hidden states $h_t$ and $h_m$ seperately, which are then reassembled in input order for shared self-attention layers.
+This hybrid routing supports interleaved text–motion processing without collapsing modalities into a single embedding space, laying the foundation for high-quality, condition-aware generation.

-\textbf{Network Architecture.} Each branch maintains its own feedforward layers and normalization stacks.
-In self-attention layers, the input sequences are first projected independently into hidden states $h_t$ for text and $h_m$ for motion, which are then reassembled in their original input order to perform unified cross-modal attention.
-This architectural design enables both modality-specific processing and flexible inter-modal information exchange, laying the foundation for high-quality, condition-aware motion-language generation.